theNullP0inter/cron-parser/README.md

 # Cron parser

-A command line application or script which parses a cron string and expands each field to show the times at which it will run.
+A command line application built on python which parses a cron string and expands each field to show the times at which it will run.

 ## First time setup